Freewill Astrology

 FREQUENTLY ASKED QUESTIONS

-A complete interpretation of a person's chart takes a great deal of time and energy to prepare, and I simply can't do that in addition to all of my other responsibilities and projects.
+A complete interpretation of a person's chart takes a great deal of time and energy to prepare, and I simply can't do that in addition to all of my other projects.
 Someone just learning astrology might be willing to do a chart for you as practice, but if you want a high-quality interpretation, you should pay an experienced astrologer.

 RO utilizes a blend of well-trained intuition, emotional warmth, and a high degree of technical proficiency in horoscope interpretation; she is skilled at exploring the mysteries of your life's purpose and nurturing your connection with your own inner wisdom.